Expert care and a tailored plan saved Ed from pancreatitis

 Ed’s family visited her most nights during her hospital stay, finding comfort in seeing her in person, while daily update calls reassured them she was in the best care.

-After nearly a week in intensive care, Ed was finally well enough to go home.
+After nearly a week receiving intensive care, Ed was finally well enough to go home.
 Her family was relieved but knew her recovery wasn’t complete just yet.
 She was discharged with a carefully managed diet designed to support her digestive system, along with appetite stimulants to help her regain her strength.
 In the early days, she was still hesitant to eat, but with patience and encouragement, her appetite slowly returned.

 Routine follow-ups at CSS at one week, one month and then three months kept her recovery on track, including ultrasound scans to closely monitor her pancreatic health.